urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/03 Enums.md

-Enums are used to specify a list of non-infinite keywords that match a given type
+Enums are used to specify a list of non-infinite keywords that match a given type Enums are final and always extend java.lang.Enum<T>, which gives additional functionality, like implementing Comparable and Serializable, or auxiliary methods like String name() or int ordinal()

 Enums can be declared in the way: "${accesModifier} Enum ${enumName} { ${components} }", for example: public enum Priority {
     HIGH, MEDIUM, LOW
   }

-Each member of the Enum has an ordinal value associated, that can be retrieved like Priority.HIGH.ordinal();
+Each member of the Enum has an ordinal zero-based index value associated, that can be retrieved like Priority.HIGH.ordinal();

 Enum members can also contain each own properties and methods, like: public enum Month {